Updated: May 4, 2026

 Initial assembly:

-Sync video to the master audio track
+Sync the video to the master audio track

 Refining the edit: